CycloneDX/cyclonedx-python-lib/README.md

 to the open source community (read: you!)

 * Use this contribution at the risk tolerance that you have
-* Do NOT file Sonatype support tickets related to `cyclonedx-python-;lib` support in regard to this project
+* Do NOT file Sonatype support tickets related to `cyclonedx-python-lib` support in regard to this project
 * DO file issues here on GitHub, so that the community can pitch in

 Phew, that was easier than I thought.
 Last but not least of all - have fun!